-Although every effort has been made to offer current and correct information, this publication has been prepared to provide only introductory information on regulatory and legal developments in Malaysia.
-It is not exhaustive and will not be updated; neither does it constitute legal and/or tax advice.
+Although every effort has been made to offer current and correct information, this publication has been prepared to provide information on recent regulatory and legal developments in Malaysia only.
+It does not constitute any legal advice.

+This publication is not exhaustive and thus the topics presented provide only a very first overview.
+It will not be updated and cannot substitute individual legal and/or tax advice.
 This publication is distributed with the understanding that Luther, the editors and authors cannot be held responsible for the results of any actions and/or omission taken on the basis of information contained herein.